Sarah Oros, M.D.

-Ms. Oros is originally from Columbus, Ohio.
+Dr. Oros is originally from Columbus, Ohio.
 She graduated from the University of Dayton with a B.S.in pre-medicine/minor in psychology.
 She moved across town to attend the Boonshoft School of Medicine at Wright State University.
 In medical school, she was struck by the number of patients who had comorbid medical and psychiatric illnesses.
 Inexplicably, a combined training seemed like the next step toward learning how to treat the whole person.
 In residency, she is a DART (Drug Abuse Research Training Program) Fellow, currently working on a project examining the attitudes of primary care providers toward medication assisted treatment for opioid use disorder.
 She is a med-psych co-chief with Allison.
 She also volunteers at a student run clinic for the uninsured.
 Her interests include primary care, psychotherapy, geriatrics, pain, addiction, and academics.
 She enjoys reading, hiking, gardening, baking (currently cupcakes), and perfecting her ramen recipe.

-Boris KiselevI was born in St. Petersburg, Russia but moved to the United States when I was young.
-I studied Neuroscience at William and Mary in Virginia, I was in the 2ndclass at the Virginia Tech Carillion School of Medicine.
-I was drawn to Med/Psych by the holistic approach to patient care, my love for both specialties, and because of the opportunity to work with an underserved population most in need of medical attention.
-In my free time I enjoy Jiu-Jitsu, the beach, working out, reading, and hanging out with other residents and friends in Charleston.
+Dr. Kiselev was born in St. Petersburg, Russia but moved to the United States when he was young.
+He studied Neuroscience at William and Mary in Virginia, and was in the 2nd class at the Virginia Tech Carillion School of Medicine.
+He was drawn to Med/Psych by the holistic approach to patient care, his love for both specialties, and because of the opportunity to work with an underserved population most in need of medical attention.
+In his free time, he enjoys Jiu-Jitsu, the beach, working out, reading, and hanging out with other residents and friends in Charleston.

-Ms. Bay is from Cumberland, Ohio.
+Dr. Bay is from Cumberland, Ohio.
 She attended Muskingum University where she received her Bachelors of Science majoring in chemistry.
 She then attended Northeast Ohio Medical University.
 She has a special interest in rural medicine, addiction medicine, and social justice.
 She enjoys traveling, reading, the beach, and spending time with family, friends, and her cat, Jake.